swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 The input for the star solo workflow is:

 * **Fastq files**: prepared as above
 * **Reference**: Only if not working with human or mouse.

-See [Cell Ranger custom reference](#Cell-Ranger-custom-reference)
+{% include callout.html type="note" content=" If you're using a different species, you can make your reference with the mkgtf and mkref Cell Ranger subtools.
+Refer to [10X custom reference documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr).
+For use of these workflows consider editing the count and load workflow, or running the Cell Ranger tool separately to use a counts matrix intput." %}

 1. If you haven't already, apply for access to Cell Ranger - see [Getting access to cell ranger](#getting-access-to-cell-ranger).
 Otherwise Cell Ranger won't be visible in your tools list!

 2. Import the **Single sample workflow (Cell Ranger):** (listed above).
 This workflow will include a couple of sub workflows.

 3. Open the workflow menu, find the workflow and hit run to bring up the following launch form.
-The first option _'XXXXX'_ should be the paired collection you created and named above.
+The first option _'Fastqs for one sample'_ should be the paired collection you created and named above.
 You'll also be prompted to customise any filtering parameters, and choose a sensible name for the biological sample.

 {% include image.html file="/screen_cellranger_ss_launch.png" alt="Single Sample Launch prompt" max-width="800px" %}